learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 _If you have a very large number of applications, you have to check if it's feasible to run them all in a single cluster — or whether the cluster would simply become too large._

-**Let's turn to the oposite of a single large cluster — many small clusters.**
+**Let's turn to the opposite of a single large cluster — many small clusters.**

 ## 2. Many small single-purpose clusters